China Railway NZJ1: Development

 The "two power cars and nine trailer cars" quasi-high-speed diesel multiple unit was jointly developed by CRRC Qishuyan, CRRC Nanjing Puzhen, and China Railway Shanghai Group.
-The train consisted of 2 power cars and 9 double-deck passenger trailer cars.
+The train consisted of 2 power cars and 9 bilevel passenger trailer cars.
 The power cars were developed by Qishuyan Works, and the trailer cars by Puzhen Works.
-To ensure reliability, the train largely adopted mature technologies from the China Railway DF11, DF8B, and 25K rolling stock double-deck passenger cars.
+To ensure reliability, the train largely adopted mature technologies from the China Railway DF11, DF8B, and 25K rolling stock bilevel passenger cars.

 By the end of 1998, Qishuyan Works and Nanjing Puzhen Works had completed the design proposals for the power cars and trailer cars, respectively.
 In January 1999, the DMU's technical design passed the Ministry of Railways' technical review.
 On April 4, 1999, Qishuyan Works and Puzhen Works completed the construction design of the train and began the trial production phase.
 In July 1999, the 12V280ZJ diesel engine developed for the power cars passed the UIC 100-hour test at Qishuyan Works.
 On August 17, 1999, two power cars were completed at Qishuyan Works.
 At the same time, with the approval of the Ministry of Railways, the train was officially designated as NZJ1 type, where "N" stands for diesel multiple unit, "Z" for DC motor, "J" for power-concentrated, and "1" for the first model, and was named "Xin Shuguang" (New Dawn).

 Testing

-By the end of August 1999, Puzhen Works completed the 9 trailer cars.
+By the end of August 1999, Puzhen Works had completed the 9 trailer cars.
 The power cars from Qishuyan Works were sent to Nanjing to complete the formation with the trailer cars, and preliminary tests such as small-radius curve passing performance, train power supply, and braking system were conducted within Puzhen Works.
 In early September 1999, the "Xin Shuguang" train was sent to the Beijing National Railway Test Centre of the China Academy of Railway Sciences for safety assessment and comprehensive performance tests.
 On September 14, the "Xin Shuguang" train arrived in Shanghai, and subsequently underwent a week-long dynamic track test on the Shanghai–Nanjing Railway and Shanghai–Hangzhou Railway.
 During this period, the maximum test speed reached 199.4 km/h.
 Then-Vice Minister of Railways Liu Zhijun and others also participated in the entire test of the "Xin Shuguang".
 On September 23, the "Xin Shuguang" train passed the safety assessment by the Ministry of Railways expert group, which approved its operation at a maximum speed of 180 km/h.